bknie1/Practice-Web/Readme.md

 ```

 #### XML: Extensible Markup Language
-Similar to a JSON, but constructed in a tag tree format.
+They can serve information like a JSON but also have a lot in common with HTML.
+But, unlike HTML, XML only gives is the data; not what it looks like.
 XML is also commonly used to structure apps.

 #### Atom Back End Packages
  - express